Samrudh9/career-recommendation-system/README.md

 ## ✅ How to Run
 1. Clone or fork this repository.
-2. Install dependencies: `pip install -r requirements.txt`
+2. Install dependencies: `pip install -r REQUIREMENTS.txt`
 3. Run the Flask app: `python app.py`
 4. Open browser at `http://localhost:5000/` to interact with the app.